 If you think you’ll be taking less than 12 subway rides during your time in NYC, then any of the above methods work.
 You can buy a single-ride ticket or you can use OMNY.

-But, if you have decided that you’ll be taking at least 12 subway rides during your stay in NYC, you might be wondering… which method should you use?
-The answer is: It depends.
-It depends on exactly how long you’ll be in NYC, the device you have, how much you plan to take public transportation, and your personal preference!
+But, if you have decided that you’ll be taking more than 12 subway rides during your stay in NYC, you might be wondering… which payment method should you use?
+The answer is: It depends on exactly how long you’ll be in NYC, the device you have, how much you plan to take public transportation, and your personal preference!

 So here’s the deal – OMNY and the 7-day unlimited metro costs the same at $33, but look closer and you’ll notice that OMNY is capped only from Monday to Sunday, while the unlimited metro card is good for the next 7 days after activation.